Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Knowing what you do now about each program, the question remains: which language app is better?
 Busuu or Rosetta Stone?

-Well, after thoroughly testing and evaluating the courses from both companies, I think Busuu is the winner.
-Compared to Rosetta Stone, I simply think they offer the more complete and effective language learning program from top to bottom.
+Well, after thoroughly using and evaluating the courses from both companies, I think Rosetta Stone is the winner.
+Compared to Busuu, I just think they offer the more complete and effective language learning program from top to bottom.

-Sure, Rosetta Stone certainly scores points in a couple key areas, but ultimately, it’s just tough to beat Busuu when you consider all the factors.
+Sure, Busuu scores points in a couple key areas, but ultimately, it’s just tough to beat Rosetta Stone when you consider all the factors, especially their speech recognition technology and all the bonus resources and tools they provide.

-All in all, I just think Busuu is the way to go if you’re serious about learning a new language.
+All in all, I just think Rosetta Stone is the way to go if you’re serious about learning a new language.

 Which language program is better, Busuu or Rosetta Stone?

-After testing each language program, our team thinks Busuu offers the more complete and engaging language learning course.
-Rosetta Stone scores high marks, but in the end, we found Busuu to be more effective.
+After testing each language program, our team thinks Rosetta Stone offers the more complete language learning courses.
+Busuu scores high marks, but in the end, we found Rosetta Stone to be more effective.

 Is it possible to try Rosetta Stone or Busuu before buying?